oolongtengu/free-python-course/unit-3-collections/lesson-9-get-position-of-elem/README.md

 # Get Position of Element

-On occasion you need to figure out the position on an element in a list.
+One occasion you need to figure out the position on an element in a list.
 Remember how lists keep order and start at element position 0 instead of 1?

 We can use the index method on a list to find out the position of things.

 Example:

 ```python
 best_python_course = ['r', 'm', 'o', 't', 'r']